Gluten free apple cake is incredibly creamy and the recipe is completely fool proof, anyone can make it…yet it has the taste of a fancy bakery cake!

 The Best Apple Cake Recipe

-When my husband saw this moist apple cake recipe in the Wall Street Journal, he cut out the page from the newspaper and taped the recipe to my computer.
+When my husband saw this moist apple cake recipe in an article in the Wall Street Journal, he cut out the page from the newspaper and taped the recipe to my computer.
 Hmmm, wheat-free and Celiac friendly, this is a big hint that he definitely wants me to make this.

 The author had adapted a recipe by Aleksandra Crapanzano from “The Arrows Cookbook” by Clark and Frasier and Mark Gaier.
 (After tasting this cake, I plan to buy this cookbook.
 This cake is moist and creamy, but has a slight crispiness to the top and edges that makes it hard to resist.)